TITLE 56: LABOR AND EMPLOYMENT

 "Claimant" means a person who applies for benefits under the Act.

-"Customary Occupation" means the work in which the individual was last engaged or the occupation for which he is best qualified by training, experience, and education.
+"Customary Occupation" means the work in which the individual was last engaged or the occupation for which he or she is best qualified by training, experience, and education.

 "Determination" means an Adjudicator's statement of whether or not a claimant is eligible for benefits or waiting week credit, and the dollar amount of such benefits for each week with respect to which a claim is made [820 ILCS 405/702].

-"Director's Representative" means an employee of the Agency designated by the Director of Employment Security to conduct hearings and to recommend decisions to the Director.
+"Director's Representative" means an employee of the Department designated by the Director of Employment Security to conduct hearings and to recommend decisions to the Director.

-"Filing Date" means the date a document was mailed to or received by the Agency, whichever is earlier.
+"Filing Date" means the date a document was mailed to or received by the Department, whichever is earlier.

 "Finding" means a statement by an Adjudicator of the amount of wages for insured work paid to a claimant during each quarter in the claimant's base period by each employer [820 ILCS 405/701].

-"Full-time Work" is the number of hours a class of workers would customarily work if the employing unit had all of the work it could handle without working overtime.
-Except where the contrary is provided by a collective bargaining agreement or company policy, full time work is customarily 40 hours per week.
-For example, 37.5 hours per week is full time work for Illinois State employees because it is so provided by State personnel policy.
+"Full-time Work" is the number of hours a class of workers would customarily work if the employing unit had all the work it could handle without working overtime.
+Except when the contrary is provided by a collective bargaining agreement or company policy, full-time work is customarily 40 hours per week.
+For example, 37.5 hours per week is full-time work for Illinois State employees because it is so provided by State personnel policy.

-"Initial Claim" means an application for benefits which, meeting all monetary eligibility requirements, commences a claim series.
+"Initial Claim" means an application for benefits that, meeting all monetary eligibility requirements, commences a claim series.

-"Local Office" means the office of the Agency servicing claimants who live in a specific geographical area.
+"Local Office" means the office of the Department servicing claimants who live in a specific geographical area.

-"Mail Filer" means a claimant who, although he may use the Telephone Certification System, is permitted to certify by mail.
+"Mail Filer" means a claimant who, although he or she may use the telephone or internet, is permitted to certify by mail.

 "Monetary Eligibility" means a claimant's eligibility for a weekly benefit amount of unemployment insurance and the amount of dependency allowance, if any, based on the amount of qualifying wages paid.